rdagumampan/yuniql-web/content/docs/get-started-postgresql.md

 ![yuniql-evodb](/images/get-started-postgresql-01.png)

-The latest build of yuniql supports SqlServer, PostgreSql and MySql.
+The latest build of yuniql supports SqlServer, PostgreSql, MySql and MariaDB.
 Integration tests are performed on instances hosted in Azure SQL Database, Amazon RDS and Google CloudSQL.
 See list of supported platforms [here]({{< ref "/docs/supported-platforms.md" >}})

 #### Learn further